tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 8. Select **Save**

-9. Switch back to your InsuranceAPI solution, refresh the page, and you should see the SSN column is now masked with **xxxx**
+9. Switch back to your InsuranceAPI solution, press **F5** to refresh the page.
+You should see the SSN column is now masked with **xxxx**

     ![The masked SSN column is highlighted in the InsuranceAPI solution.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image33.png "View the masked SSN column")